 Why it’s awesome: She’s been welcoming New York travelers and immigrants for over 150 years now.
 The Statue of Liberty needs little introduction—it is one of the world’s most recognisable monuments.
 The famous statue was a gift from France to the USA in the 1880s and has stood proudly on Manhattan’s Liberty Island ever since.
-Once used as a lighthouse, it was one of the first things that early immigrants saw on their arrival to the US.
-Depicting the Roman goddess of freedom, the female statue wears a flowing robe and a crown and holds a torch high above her head.
+Once used as a lighthouse, it was one of the first things that early immigrants saw on their arrival to the US and is now one of the most visited tourist attractions in NYC.

 Learn more about the world-famous statue in the Statue of Liberty Exhibit, which details the statue’s creation and history, symbolism, and status.
 You can also see a variety of historic artefacts, photos, and documents.
 Climb the 354 steps up to the crown for awesome views and a real sense of achievement!
 Do note that you are recommended to purchase your tickets for the crown well in advance as places are limited and tickets sell out quickly.